Skip to Content

 “If the students know that you care about them and the newspaper, that’s the first thing you need because then the students will be right there with you,” Winter said.
 “Try to push the students as hard as you can to do the best work they can do.”

 “By far I will miss the students the most,” Winter said.
-“The hardest part about leaving a teaching job is leaving those that are not graduating and the people that are coming back next year.
+“The hardest part about leaving a teaching job is leaving those that are not graduating and the people who are coming back next year.
 It’s hard to duck out on them.
 But if you try and wait until there aren’t stellar students, that’s just not going to happen and then I’ll be here forever.”

 With the range of stories published every year, many of the staff’s sources tend to be faculty members, whom Winter points out to be consistently willing to help out and share their thoughts, a group he will deeply miss.